akinmaurice/kubernetes-mongodb-replica-set/README.md

 This should create the replica sets for MongoDb.

+Execute `kubectl get all` to see all replicas of mongoDb running

-Once this is up, cd into the `user-service` and execute `kubectl create -f .` This should create the node api deployment and connect to the mongoDb replica set.
+Once the Mongodb replicaSet is up, cd into the  `user-service `and execute `kubectl create -f .` This should create the node api deployment and connect to the mongoDb replica set.

 ## License